openjdk/guide/src/index.md

       [*(Rel)***`-bp`**]{#rel-bp}
     </td>
     <td class="dictionary">
       Used to indicate that a bug would be suitable for backport to a release *(Rel)*.
-This is not a decision to backport, just a suggestion / recommendation.
+This isn't a decision to backport, just a suggestion / recommendation.
 E.g., **`11-bp`**
     </td>
   </tr>
   <tr>